 What does it mean to live with a body that’s learning to betray you?

 There is a grief, too, in watching yourself age.
-I had come to Nampura in part because of my health, a quiet battle I’d kept to myself.
+I had come to Nampura in part because of my health, a quiet battle I had kept to myself.
 No dramatic symptoms, only the kind of exhaustion that settles into your bones.
 The doctors were sympathetic but vague—something autoimmune, they said, though exactly what remained uncertain.
 There is a betrayal in feeling your body resist the simple joys, in watching your hands grow more fragile, your energy wane.

 As the seasons turned, I came to accept that grief wasn’t always loud or even visible.
 It was, sometimes, a silent companion that arrived with the rain, lingered in conversations, and nestled into quiet evenings.
-It was a reminder of people, places, and versions of myself that I’d had to let go.
+It was a reminder of people, places, and versions of myself that I had to let go.
 And in a way, perhaps that was okay.

-I’d thought I came to Nampura to escape, but I realised I had come to mourn.
+I had thought I came to Nampura to escape, but I realised I had come to mourn.
 And in mourning, I found myself again—not the person I was or had planned to be, but someone who was, perhaps, enough.

 Comments